Banda Api: Geography

 The island is almost circular and has a diameter of about 3 km.
-The island is at the center of the Banda Islands group, with the neighboring island of Banda Neira is around 100 meters east, and Lontor is around 1 km to the south.
+The island is at the center of the Banda Islands group, with the neighboring island of Banda Neira is around 100 metres east, and Lontor is around 1 km to the south.
 The island is dominated by its active volcano, Gunung Api or Vuurberg, with a height of 640 m.
-Banda Api, Lontor and Banda Neira form the rim of a submerged caldera with a diameter of around seven kilometers.
+Banda Api and Banda Neira lie at the centre and Lonthoir forms the surviving part of the rim of a submerged caldera with a diameter of around seven kilometres.

 History

 Nutmeg is grown on the island and trade brought the inhabitants great wealth in the premodern period.
 Until the early 17th century, the Banda Islands were ruled by locals magnates called the Orang Kaya.
 The Portuguese were the first Europeans to attempt to dominate the spice trade from the 16th century, but were replaced by the Dutch.
 Initially, the Dutch established friendly relations and a trading outpost in 1599, but in 1609 the Orang Kaya on Banda Neira rebelled against Dutch attempts to coerce a monopoly on the spice trade, killing 30 Netherlanders.
 This resulted in a brutal campaign against the people of Banda Islands by the Dutch.
 The Dutch conquest of the Banda Islands cumulated with the Banda Massacre of 1621, in which Jan Pieterszoon Coen, invaded the islands and subsequently began a campaign to commit genocide against the local inhabitants.

 To keep the archipelago productive, the VOC repopulated the islands (including Api), mostly with slaves taken from the rest of modern-day Indonesia, India, the coast of China, working under command of Dutch planters (perkeniers).
 The original natives were also enslaved and were ordered to teach the newcomers about nutmeg and mace agriculture.
 The treatment of the slaves was severe—the native Bandanese population dropped to one hundred by 1681, and 200 slaves were imported annually to keep the slave population steady at 4,000.